SamAllwood/Unemployment_Public_Transport_Access/README.md

   <img src="WYCA/Images/PTJA_D.jpeg" width="400">
 </div>

-### Interactive Mapping (under development)
+### Interactive Mapping
-An [interactive map of Liverpool and Manchester](https://samallwood.github.io/Unemployment_Public_Transport_Access/) showing job distributions /n from the Business Register and Employment Survey and
+An [interactive map of Liverpool and Manchester](https://samallwood.github.io/Unemployment_Public_Transport_Access/) showing job distributions from the Business Register and Employment Survey and Public Transport Job Accessibility (Demand Adjusted).
+A similar map has also been created for WYCA, which you can find [here]

 ### Population Distribution in GMCA and WYCA
 <div style="display: flex; flex-direction: row; gap: 20px;">